lytedev/lyte-theme/README.md

 ### Recommendations

-This is just my preference, but I very much prefer a clean environment.
+This is just my preference, but I very much prefer a clean and dark environment.
 This theme, though made with everybody in mind, must have some bias towards my preferences.
-So, if you like what's in the screenshot, here are some of the more important preferences I use.
+So, if you like what's in the first screenshot, here are some of the more important preferences I use.
 Add them to your `Preferences: Settings - User`:

-    "color_scheme": "Packages/Theme - Lyte/Lyte.tmTheme",
+    "color_scheme": "Packages/Theme - Lyte/Lyte-Dark/Lyte-Dark.tmTheme",
-    "theme": "Lyte.sublime-theme",
+    "theme": "Lyte-Dark.sublime-theme",
     "overlay_scroll_bars": "enabled",
     "show_tab_close_buttons": false,
     "draw_minimap_border": false,